-Set up an IPv6 6to4 tunnel Internet connection
+Set Up an IPv6 6to4 Tunnel Internet Connection

-The remote relay router is the device to which your router creates a 6to4 tunnel.
+The remote relay router is the router to which your router creates a 6to4 tunnel.
 Make sure that the IPv4 Internet connection is working before you apply the 6to4 tunnel settings for the IPv6 connection.